 Storage

-The muffins can be stored in a covered container at room temperature for 3-4 days.
+The muffins can be stored in an airtight container at room temperature for 3-4 days.

 If you’ve tried this banana oatmeal muffin recipe, don’t forget to rate the recipe and leave me a comment below.
 I love to hear from people who’ve made my recipes!